-If you are the custodial parent of a child who is covered under the other parent's PEIA plan as a result of a court order, you may submit claims directly to UMR using the special claim forms provided by PEIA.
+If you are the custodial parent of a child who is covered under the other parent's PEIA plan as a result of a court order, you may submit claims directly to UMR using the medical claim forms provided by PEIA.
 You can also receive all benefit information published by PEIA, and reimbursements for medical claims can be sent directly to you.
 For prescription drugs, you must use your I.D. card at a participating pharmacy.
-To make arrangements for this, please contact PEIA at 1-304-558-7850, or 1-888-680-7342.
+For more information, please contact PEIA at 1-304-558-7850, or 1-888-680-7342.